Vitis: Species

 Most Vitis species are found mostly in the temperate regions of the Northern Hemisphere in North America and eastern Asia, exceptions being a few in the tropics and the wine grape Vitis vinifera which originated in southern Europe and southwestern Asia.
 Grape species occur in widely different geographical areas and show a great diversity of form.

 Their growth makes leaf collection challenging and polymorphic leaves make identification of species difficult.
-Mature grapevines can grow up to 48 cm in diameter at breast height and reach the upper canopy of trees more than 35 m in height.
+Mature grapevines can grow up to 48 cm in diameter and reach the upper canopy of trees more than 35 m tall.

 Many species are sufficiently closely related to allow easy interbreeding and the resultant interspecific hybrids are invariably fertile and vigorous.
 Thus the concept of a species is less well defined and more likely represents the identification of different ecotypes of Vitis that have evolved in distinct geographical and environmental circumstances.

 The exact number of species is not certain.
-Plants of the World Online states 81 species are accepted, but lists 84.
+Plants of the World Online states 80 species and three hybrids are accepted.
 More than 65 species in Asia are poorly defined.
 Approximately 25 species are known in North America, and these were studied extensively in the late 1800s by German-American botanist George Englemann.
 By contrast, just one, V. vinifera has Eurasian origins.
-Some of the more notable species include: